-WHEREAS, desires for the to provide and WHEREAS, thedescribed; and is duly qualified and able to render th e services as hereinafter WHEREAS, the desire es to provide the with s ervices, NOW THEREFORE, in n consideration hereof, the parties hereto agr ee as follows: The term of the agreen ne-year renewals on a Service to be Provide ed: (Describe work to b pe performed in detail). provided), which will co will be paid a too ommencea (\$/month). and end for (describe services to be .
-Payment will be made on ; assigned or transferred Director of Purchasing d by the u of and the unless expressly auth Director of claim there under, shall be orized in writing by the .
-No such assignment or ties under the Agreement. agree that this Agreement tners, successors, exec pon the and tors.
-Compliance: FERPA, NCAA, and of apply. is requir is requir ther relevant state and t red to comply with all federal standards, cod OSHA, EPA, ADA, HIPAA, des, and regulations that ma ау Default: In case of de efault by, sible for any actual exp reserve es the right to hold the
+WHEREAS, desires for the to provide and WHEREAS, thedescribed; and is duly qualified and able to render th e services as herein nafter WHEREAS, the desire es to provide the with s ervi ces, NOW THEREFORE, in n consideration hereof, the parties hereto agı ree as follows: The term of the agreen ne-year renewals on a y Service to be Provide ed: (Describe work to b oe performed in detail). provided), which will co will be paid a toommence a (\$/month). and end for (describe servic .
+Payment will be m es to be nade on assigned or transferred Director of Purchasing the nor any d by the and the ne from its unless expressly auth Director of orized in writing by to No such assignment the ent or agree that this Agreement tners, successors, exec and Compliance: FERPA, NCAA, and of apply. is requir is requir ther relevant state and t red to comply with all federal standards, cod OSHA, EPA, ADA, I des, and regulations HIPAA, that may Default: In case of de efault by, sible for any actual exp reserve es the right to hold the he